 6cm long hook velcro without backing sticks to the overhang, and it goes around the battery pack, wrapping the front bottom as a cushion for landing on battery.

 The holes on the battery tray avoid studs as pictured below.
 The holes for camera zip ties is 15mm from the front edge.
-The side zip ties require drilling of the carbon fiber side wall beneath the original bolting hole because the original bolting hole is too close to the side wall's material edge.
+The side zip ties require drilling of the carbon fiber side wall beneath the original bolting hole because the original bolting hole is too close to the side wall's margin.

 Raspberry Pi Setup